ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   Clients may be authorized to access this resource even without being group members, e.g., if authorized to be external signature verifiers for the group.

-* ace-group/GROUPNAME/kdc-cred : this resource is invariant once established, and contains the authentication credential of the KDC for the group with name GROUPNAME.
+* ace-group/GROUPNAME/kdc-cred : the path of this resource is invariant once the resource is established.
+This resource contains the authentication credential of the KDC for the group with name GROUPNAME.

    This resource is created only in case the KDC has an associated authentication credential and this is required for the correct group operation.
 It is REQUIRED of application profiles to define whether the KDC has such an associated authentication credential (REQ8).